 Vandna’s role is to establish and strengthen relationships with local communities and organisations in order to create positive and meaningful opportunities for refugees and asylum seekers to take part throughout the year, as well as the Festival.
 Vandna is Co-founder of Vocalise magazine and Diverse Artists Network and is a keen vegan.

 Sam O’Sullivan – Administrator and Events Coordinator

 Sam supports the team’s community engagement work in an admin capacity, and plays a key role in the planning and coordination of the annual festival.
-She is a passionate human rights advocate and and her interests include celebrating all forms of culture, spending time walking, riding her bike, and pottery.
+She is a passionate human rights advocate, and an active member of her community on social justice issues.
+Her interests include walking, riding her bike, cooking and pottery.